HTTY Specification

 Relationship to Higher-Level Systems

-Higher-level systems can build directly on top of the reconstructed HTTP/2 connection.
+Higher-level systems can build directly on top of the resulting HTTP/2 connection.

-Those systems define request semantics, rendering, resource handling, and user interaction.
+Those systems define request semantics, rendering, resource handling, browser behavior, and user interaction.
 HTTY does not.

 Implementation Notes

-Implementations that currently expose packet-oriented helpers should converge on chunk framing and byte-stream reconstruction without transport-level control packets.
+Implementations that currently expose chunk-oriented or packet-oriented helpers should converge on the simpler raw-byte transport model described here.

-Implementations that expose stream-like wrappers MAY model close as local write shutdown only, provided this does not implicitly close terminal stdin, stdout, or any broader session transport.
+Implementations that expose stream-like wrappers MAY model close as local write shutdown only, provided this does not implicitly close any broader session transport.

-The core design goal remains the same: the framing layer should stay small enough to be reimplemented consistently without introducing a second application protocol beside HTTP/2.
+The core design goal remains the same: HTTY should stay small enough to be reimplemented consistently without introducing a second application protocol beside HTTP/2.